GrupoDiana/BRT-Documentation/docs/osc/environment.md

 `/control/actionResult /environment/setDistanceAttenuationFactor <string environmentModel_id> <bool setAttenuation> <string description>`

-The return confirmation refers to the `environmentModel_id`, indicating `setAttenuation=true` if the attenuation has been set and `setAttenuation=false` if not.
+The return confirmation refers to the `environmentModel_id`, indicating if the attenuation factor has been set or not.
 In both cases a `description` is added to give more details.

 In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.